 Don’t fret!
 You can avoid the issues we’ve mentioned by following these steps:

 1. Make Sure Your House Is Suitable

 The first thing to do is find out if your house is suitable for cavity wall insulation.
-Ideally, you want to hire a surveyor to assess the property.
-It might be costly, but it’ll save you a lot of time and effort, not to mention how you’ll avoid various problems in the future.
+It’ll save you a lot of time and effort, not to mention how you’ll avoid various problems in the future.

 2. Hire a Certified Installer